apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/deployment/graceful_shutdown.md

 The provider-side goal is to remove the instance from traffic first, then wait for in-flight requests.

 1. Unregister the current instance from the registry so consumers can refresh their provider list.
-2. Continue accepting requests during `consumer-update-wait-time` to allow registry events and client caches to converge.
-3. Send closing notices to Triple long-connection consumers so they can avoid the closing invoker earlier.
+2. Send closing notices to Triple long-connection consumers so they can avoid the closing invoker earlier.
+3. Continue accepting requests during `consumer-update-wait-time` to allow registry events and client caches to converge.
+4. Before turning on request rejection, wait for provider active requests to reach zero within `step-timeout` and `offline-request-window-timeout`.
-4. Enter the reject-new-request phase.
+5. Enter the reject-new-request phase.
 New requests are rejected or handled by the custom `reject-handler`.
-5. Wait for provider active requests to reach zero within `step-timeout` and `offline-request-window-timeout`.
 6. Destroy protocols, close listening ports, and release resources.

 `offline-request-window-timeout` is useful for high-traffic services.
 After active requests temporarily reach zero, Dubbo-go observes a short window.
 If no new request arrives during that window, it is safer to continue destroying resources.